leismore/shortid-spec/README.md

 ## Introduction

-Leismore Short ID is a universally unique identifier based on [Nano ID](https://github.com/ai/nanoid) (Sitnik [2017] 2021).
+Leismore ShortID is a universally unique identifier based on [Nano ID](https://github.com/ai/nanoid) (Sitnik [2017] 2021).
 This document describes its purpose, format, recommended comparison method, and other technical details.

 ## Purpose and Designing Considerations